 One of two locations in Old Quebec City, Sapristi is a trendy Italian restaurant with a large outdoor patio in summer.
 The restaurant itself is small, however, there is seating on two levels.
 The menu features pasta and pizzas, as well as tartare, and other yummy Italian eats.

-One of the oldest shopping streets in North American, Petit-Champlain street in Quebec City is overflowing with boutiques selling everything from clothing to art to jewellery to toys to maple syrup to kitchen gadgets.
+One of the oldest shopping streets in North America, Petit-Champlain street in Quebec City is overflowing with boutiques selling everything from clothing to art to jewellery to toys to maple syrup to kitchen gadgets.
 Skip the kitschy souvenir shops and take home a unique gift from Quebec City.

 Originally crafted by Huron Native Americans, Amimoc makes stunning moccasins and mukluks.
 Amimoc is also known for its comfortable boots (some have a slight Doc Marten look to them) and leather accessories.